travelster/DBGallery/team-features/slack-integration.md

 DBGallery integrates with Slack to let users search across their entire asset collection directly from Slack.
 Results may then be shared to channels or direct messaged to your Slack contacts.
 It's very convenient for teams which use Slack regularly.
 Here we explain usage in detail with examples on how to use it. | <img src="/assets/Slack-DBGalleryIntegration.png" alt="DBGallery - Slack Integration"/>

 ## Where to get the app
-DBGallery may be downloaded from the <a href="https://dbgallery.slack.com/apps/A02MCEC1UMQ-dbgallery">Slack App Directory</a>.

-If using an account at cloud.dbgallery.com, install it directly to our <a href="https://cloud.dbgallery.com/slack">Slack integration page</a>.
+DBGallery may be downloaded from the <a href="https://dbgallery.slack.com/apps/A02MCEC1UMQ-dbgallery">Slack App Directory</a>, or directly from our site at our <a href="https://cloud.dbgallery.com/slack">Slack integration page</a>.

-If using our on-prem server, please contact DBGallery support for the required config settings.
+**NOTE:** A direct install works when you have an account at **cloud.dbgallery.com**.
+If using our on-prem server or you are a cloud Enterprise client using your own domain name, please contact DBGallery support for the required config settings.

 ## Usage
 As with other Slack apps, use / to begin a command.
 All DBGallery commands begin with /dbgallery, so just typing /dbg and pressing enter is a good way to begin.

-Typing /dbgallery help will slow the available commands, primary search:
+Typing /dbgallery help will show the available commands, where search is the most important:

 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" src="/assets/Slack-Help.png" width="80%" alt="Slack Integration: Help"/></p>

+## First Step: Logging in
+Start with the sign-in command from anywhere in Slack: **/dbgallery sign-in**.
+This will take you to your regular DBGallery login page in your browser where your usual credentials are entered.
+Once logged in, return to Slack where searches within DBGallery can now be performed.

 ## Search Examples
 The exact same search commands available within DBGallery are available in our Slack app.
 Type those search terms after "/dbgallery search" :